serge-sans-paille/talks/cppcon2018/elvenland/elf.rst

 ``for GNU/Linux 3.2.0``
 ***********************

 The libc ABI we are using

 ``BuildID[sha1]=84a8413...``
 **********************************************************

-    same BuildID ~= semantically identical binary, useful as a maintainer to quickly identify a build from a core
+Same BuildID ~= semantically identical binary.

+Useful as a maintainer to quickly identify a build from a core

 ``not stripped``
 ****************

-    still has symbol and debug information
+Still has symbol (+ debug?) information

 ----